paulprzybylowski/paulprzybylowski/README.md

 - 📫 How to reach me:  paul.daniel.przybylowski@gmail.com

-- ⚡ Fun fact: I enjoy reading and writing, coffee and wine, jiu jitsu, music, cooking and permaculture
+- ⚡ Fun fact: I enjoy reading and writing, coffee and wine, jiu jitsu, music, cycling, cooking.
+I'm an aspiring permaculturalist.

 Thank you for visiting my Github! 🙏